Accommodation in Ireland

 Types of accommodation in Ireland

 The most common types of accommodation in Irish cities such as Dublin and Cork are apartments and semi-detached row houses.
-Free-standing (detached) houses are more common in towns and villages.
+Free-standing houses are more common in towns and villages.
+Older houses and apartments are usually more spacious, while rental prices become cheaper the further away from the city centre one goes.

 Many younger expats and students choose to live in house shares, where they have their own bedroom but share the common living areas of an apartment or house.